 - Stories must be set before 1900.
 We’d love to see stories that reach beyond the popular settings of 19th century America and England unless you do something new and interesting in them.
 I try to balance a diversity of settings and if you aren't competing with the rest of the 33% of stories with 19th c Anglophone settings, you have an advantage.
 [Also: see sensitivity note below.]

 - Romance is optional, and romance stories should have some other significant plot element in addition to the romance.
 A developing romance tends to take up a lot of plot space and we've all read a lot of "girl meets girl but they're the only two lesbians in the world."
-Think about things that can be done with existing couples, friendly exes, or networks of like-minded women.
+There are great stories that could be done with existing couples, friendly exes, or networks of like-minded women, just for a change.

 - We are not looking for erotica.
 Sex may be implied but not described.
 (It’s difficult to include both erotic content and a substantial non-romantic plot in short fiction.
 I’d rather that stories focus on the plot and characters.)

 - Stories should feature lesbian-relevant themes.
 What do I mean by that, especially given the emphasis the LHMP puts on how people in history understood sexuality differently than we do?
 This is where we get into “I know it when I see it” territory.
 The story should feature protagonist(s) who identify as women, whose primary emotional orientation within the scope of the story is toward other women.
 This is not meant to exclude characters who might identify today as bisexual or who have had relationships with men outside the scope of the story.
 But the story should focus on same-sex relations.
 Stories that involve cross-gender motifs (e.g., "passing women," "female husbands") should respect trans possibilities [see sensitivity note below].

 - Stories need not be all rainbows and unicorns, but should not be tragic.
 Angst and peril are ok as long as they don’t end in tragedy.